rht-labs/tech-exercise/docs/slides/content/tech-exercise-v.md

 #### What is it?
 Advanced Deployments 🚚📦📦📦👷
 * Autoscaling - horizontally scale applications based on observed metrics
-* Blue Green Deployments - release, validate, switch
+* Blue / Green Deployments - release, validate and switch
-* A/B Deployments - great for testing new features in small groups
+* A/B Deployments - great for testing new features in small groups.
+One release with traffic routing between each
   * Don't forget to take measures!!